tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

+'Added to the original framework.
+Inverse of Contextualized Criterion in the original framework.

+Describes an instance of the issue concept in terms of the associated information elements from some controlled vocabulary (fields actedUpon or consulted), and a resource type of SingleRecord or MultiRecord.

-'Describes criteria by which data which lack quality for some purpose may be identified.
-An issue is phrased in a negative sense, and approximantes an inverse of a Validation.
+Describes criteria by which data which lack quality for some purpose may be identified.
+An issue is phrased in a negative sense, and approximates an inverse of a Validation.
 An Issue identifies data that lack or may lack quality.
 An Issue may flag a POSSIBLE_PROBLEM that would need further review to determine if the data have qulity for some purpose,  If the conditions described by an issue are identified by a test, the Problem Assertion result will be either HAS_PROBLEM or POSSIBLE_PROBLEM, if no issue is found with the data the result will be NO_PROBLEM.
 NO_PROBLEM, unlike COMPLIANT for a Validation, does not assert that data are fit for some purpose.
-An Issue is the data quality needs concept that paralells a IssueMethod at the solutions level, and a IssieAssertion at the report level.'
+An Issue is the data quality needs concept that paralells a IssueMethod at the solutions level, and a IssieAssertion at the report level.

+ I = { i | i = < ie, c, rt >, ie ∈ IE, c ∈ ∁C ⋀ rt ∈ RT }'

 ********************